MAIN PLACES OF INTEREST

 Santa Clara and the Borgias: Women of noble lineage, if they did not marry members of other powerful families or were appointed as ladies in waiting to queens or empresses, were destined for the cloister of Santa Clara of Gandia.
 The majority of young Borgias (and also adult widows) not only lived and died among these walls, but also contributed to founding important convents across the peninsula, such as the convents of Las Descalzas Reales in Madrid.

-To view these remains, it is advisable to cross the Pasarela bridge over the river Serpis.
+To view these remains with the audioguide, it is advisable to cross the Pasarela bridge over the river Serpis.
 If you continue going straight ahead over the bridge, you reach Parc d’Ausiàs Marc, a lovely urban garden.
 On Saturdays, this park hosts the traditional weekly market.

 Until 1881, the entire city was protected by walls.
 Of these, a bastion and part of the 14th century wall next to the river Serpis remain.
 In the 16th century, Saint Francisco de Borja ordered to build a new walled part.
 Of it, a tower named “Torreó del Pi” remains.

 So called in memory of the Revolt of the Brotherhoods, an artisan revolt against the nobles, which around 1520 had significant consequences for Gandia and the Kingdom of Valencia.